 You thought you had everything covered.
+The model architecture was solid.
+Your engineering team was aligned.
+You'd sourced the compute, set the timeline, and even stress-tested the pipeline.
 But when your data annotation vendor gets back with error-filled datasets, you’re left with nothing but frustration.

 With deadlines to meet, you’re forced to seek a different, and hopefully, more competent data labeling service provider.
 Sounds horrifying, but that’s what some of our clients went through before they turned to us.

-Like it or not, partnering with a credible vendor can make a difference in your project.
 But with many vendors to choose from, how do you decide which suits your project needs?

 - Things to look for.